James-H007/Brrr/API_Routes.md

 ## Posts

-### Get all Post of the Current User
+### Get all Post of the Current Blog the User is on

-Returns all the posts posted by the current user.
+Returns all the posts posted by the current blog by the user.

 - Require Authentication: true
 - Request

   - Method: GET
-  - URL: /api/profile/current
+  - URL: /api/blogs/:id/posts
   - Body: none

 - Successful Response